Single Path One-Shot Neural Architecture Search with Uniform Sampling: Abstract

 \section{Abstract}

-One-shot method \cite{bender2018understanding} is a powerful Neural Architecture Search (NAS) framework, but its training is non-trivial and it is difficult to achieve competitive results on large scale datasets like ImageNet.
-In this work, we propose a Single Path One-Shot model to address its main challenge in the training.
-Our central idea is to construct a simplified supernet, Single Path Supernet, which is trained by an uniform path sampling method.
-All underlying architectures (and their weights) get trained fully and equally.
-Once we have a trained supernet, we apply an evolutionary algorithm to efficiently search the best-performing architectures without any fine tuning.
+We revisit the one-shot Neural Architecture Search (NAS) paradigm and analyze its advantages over existing NAS approaches.
+Existing one-shot method, however, is hard to train and not yet effective on large scale datasets like ImageNet.
+This work propose a Single Path One-Shot model to address the challenge in the training.
+Our central idea is to construct a simplified supernet, where all architectures are single paths so that weight co-adaption problem is alleviated.
+Training is performed by uniform path sampling.
+All architectures (and their weights) are trained fully and equally.

 Comprehensive experiments verify that our approach is flexible and effective.
 It is easy to train and fast to search.
 It effortlessly supports complex search spaces (e.g., building blocks, channel, mixed-precision quantization) and different search constraints (e.g., FLOPs, latency).
 It is thus convenient to use for various needs.
 It achieves start-of-the-art performance on the large dataset ImageNet.